-As the concerns about the Coronavirus Disease 2019 (COVID-19) intensify, we thought it would be helpful to share what Arlington Physical Therapy is or has been doing to make your therapy appointment as safe as possible.
+Here is what Arlington Physical Therapy is/has been doing to make your therapy appointment as safe as possible.

-The first step we took was to educate our workforce using validated resources such as the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), Occupational Safety & Health Administration (OSHA) and the US Department of Health.
+The first step we took was to educate our workforce using validated resources such as the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), the Occupational Safety & Health Administration (OSHA), and the US Department of Health.

 - To complete the Patient Coronavisus-19 Questionnaire per visit or to confirm ‘no changes’ since the completion of the Questionnaire

 - Apply our hand sanitizer prior to completing paperwork, signing in for the appointment, taking a seat in our reception area, or starting treatment

 - Practice good hand hygiene (frequent handwashing) as well as good cough and sneeze etiquette (cover mouth with a tissue when coughing or sneezing and deposit the tissue in a hands-free trash can or cover his/her mouth with his/her elbow if tissues are not immediately available).

 - Apply our hand-sanitizer when departing the clinic

 - Advise caregivers and visitors to wait in their car so our reception area is less congested

 - All staff members are required to wear a mask at all times and we recommend patients do as well, while inside the clinic.
 We provide one free mask to each patient who doesn’t already have one.